phamkhactuy/cortex-example/cpp-qt/README.md

 This library contains most of the source code.

-The most important class is CortexClient, this is the one you should read first in order to understand these examples.
+The most important class is **CortexClient**, this is the one you should read first in order to understand these examples.
 It connects to Cortex using a web socket, and provides methods to call most of the Cortex APIs.

-Then, you should look at HeadsetFinder and SessionCreator.
-These 2 classes contains the logic to list the headsets connected to your device, and then open a session with a headset.
+Then, you should look at **HeadsetFinder** and **SessionCreator**.
+These 2 classes contain the logic to list the headsets connected to your device, and then open a session with a headset.

-The DataStreamExample class contains the logic to subscribe to any data stream of a headset.
+The **DataStreamExample** class contains the logic to subscribe to any data stream of a headset.

 ### motion